Dollar gains as U.S. yields rise before ECB meeting

 - Graphic: World FX rates https://tmsnrt.rs/2RBWI5E

-NEW YORK, Sept 7 (Reuters) - The dollar rose for a second straight day on Tuesday, moving away from a near-one month low hit last week, as firming U.S. Treasury yields prompted investors to cut short dollar positions against the euro before a European Central Bank meeting this week.
+NEW YORK, Sept 7 (Reuters) - The dollar rose on Tuesday, moving further off a near-one-month low hit last week, as rising U.S. Treasury yields prompted investors to cut short dollar positions against the euro before a European Central Bank meeting this week.

+Cryptocurrencies, including Bitcoin, also dropped sharply in volatile trading as several trading platforms said they experienced performance issues.

-The greenback plunged to its lowest levels since early August on Friday after a surprisingly soft U.S. payrolls report prompted analysts to raise bets that the Federal Reserve will not unwind its stimulus plans in the coming months.
+On Friday, the greenback tumbled to its lowest levels since early August after a surprisingly soft U.S. payrolls report prompted analysts to raise bets the Federal Reserve will not unwind its stimulus plans in coming months.

-But the dollar has gained against rivals in the past two sessions.
-The greenback rose 0.21% on Tuesday to 92.39, after touching its lowest since Aug.
+But the dollar has gained in the past two sessions.
+The greenback rose 0.33% on Tuesday to 92.42, after touching its lowest since Aug.
 4 on Friday.

-Data on Friday showed that speculators' net long bets on the U.S. dollar grew in the latest week, with the value of the net long dollar position at $10.98 billion for the week ended Aug.
+Data on Friday showed speculators' net long bets on the U.S. currency grew in the latest week, with the value of the net long dollar position at $10.98 billion for the week ended Aug.
 31, the largest long position since March 2020.

-The dollar also benefited from rising U.S. Treasury yields before the U.S. government is due to sell $120 billion in new supply this week, including $58 billion in three-year notes, $38 billion in 10-year notes and $24 billion in 30-year bonds.
+The dollar also benefited from rising U.S. Treasury yields with the U.S. government selling new debt this week, including $58 billion in three-year notes, $38 billion in 10-year notes and $24 billion in 30-year bonds.

 The ECB is seen debating a cut in stimulus at its meeting on Thursday, with analysts expecting purchases under the ECB's Pandemic Emergency Purchase Programme (PEPP) falling possibly as low as 60 billion euros a month from the current 80 billion. read more